fpjohnston/TECO-64/doc/qregister.md

 ### Alternate Command Forms

-The ^U commands can be modified with at-signs, as shown in the table below.
+The ^U commands can be modified with at signs, as shown in the table below.

 | Command | Description |
 | ------- | -------- |
 | ^U*qtext*\` | Classic form of command, using accent grave (or possibly ESCape) as a delimiter for the file name. |
 | @^U*q*/*text*/ | Equivalent to ^U*qtext* \`, except that a pair of slashes are used to delimit the file name.
 Other characters may be used instead of slashes, as long as they match.
 If the E1&4 flag bit is set, then the text string may be enclosed in paired braces (e.g., @^U*q*\{*text*\}). |

-In the descriptions below, the at-sign form of ^U commands will be used for clarity.
+In the descriptions below, the at sign form of ^U commands will be used for clarity.

 ### Q-Register Loading Commands